bitbaba/bitgold/README.md

 What is BitGold?
 ----------------

-BitGold [GOLD] is an new digital gold that enables instant payments to anyone, anywhere in the world.
+BitGold [BGD] is an new digital gold that enables instant payments to anyone, anywhere in the world.
 BitGold uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 BitGold is the name of open source